fuzzblob/YoAudio/README.md

 - Voice statemachine
 	- add a small fade-out when stopping, pausing, virtualizing
 	- fade-in on un-pausing / de-virtualizing
-- resample from WAV spec to device spec
+- re-sample from WAV spec to device spec
+- proper pitch algorithm
 - instead of hard coded 16bit int
 	- convert from WAV spec format to float
 	- convert from float to Device spec format